MicrosoftDocs/sql-docs/docs/reporting-services/reports/find-the-report-definition-schema-version-ssrs.md

 ### How to: Identify the RDL schema version on the Report Server

--   In web portal, type the URL for the report server.
+-   In the web portal, type the URL for the report server.
 For example, the following URL specifies a report server on the local computer:

      `https://localhost/reportserver/reportdefinition.xsd`